djhshih/mlat/README.md

     make

-Thereupon, binaries, libraries, and headers are placed in `build/`.
-To install to some other location (e.g. `/usr/local`)
+Thereupon, binaries, libraries, and headers will be installed in `build/`.
+To install to some other location (e.g. `/usr/local`),

     make DESTDIR=/usr/local